CarlosArleo/DNI_v4.0_Replication_Package/README.md

 ```

 Coherence (C) is computed from citation network efficiency and included in the output for reference, but carries zero weight in v4.0.
 The Review Cap veto is applied at 0.45 for systematic-review papers.
 Of these dimensions,  **only U is non-deterministic** , because it is produced by a Gemini 2.0 Flash LLM call at temperature 0.4.
 T, S and C are deterministic under identical inputs and are therefore shipped pre-computed in `master_forensic_1000.csv`.
 Per the Challenge Team's email of 17 April 2026, this package focuses the replication surface on U.

+### Why U carries 60% of the score and is the replication focus

+Uniqueness is the primary signal of novelty — the direct answer to *"is this paper saying something new?"* — which is why it is weighted heaviest.
+Tension (30%) and Synthesis (10%) capture secondary novelty flavours (paradigm intervention and domain bridging) and are weighted accordingly.
+The 60% weight is stable, not fragile, because in production U is computed by a Socratic ensemble of 5–10 parallel judges whose scores are averaged (see §9 Stage 3).
+Ensemble averaging compresses per-call variance by roughly √5, so the only non-deterministic dimension in the DNI stack becomes the most calibrated in practice.
+The Challenge Team therefore accepted T, S and C as pre-computed and asked this package to focus the replication surface on U alone — that is where the non-determinism lives, and where the architecture's value is tested.
+Even with the documentation supplied separately, this README is intended to stand on its own on this point: the weight is principled, the focus is principled, and the tolerance band in §5 is measured against exactly the reviewer surface described here.

 ## 2. What's inside